Crowdfunding for Small Businesses: What You Need to Know

 You can also look for funds from alternate sources, such as nonbank loans and grants.
 Various online lenders can provide new business owners with funds with easier applications than those required by banks and credit unions.
 However, these loans also generally have higher interest rates than bank loans.

-Grants are available from various organizations to support businesses started by particular groups, such as women and minorities.
+Grants are available from various organizations to support businesses started by particular groups, such as how to get government contract for women and minorities.
 See if you qualify for any grants as you begin your business.

 Venture Capital and Angel Investors